OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 Linking mechanism to a Python interpreter
 *****************************************

-Currently only CPython 2 and 3 is supported.
+Currently only CPython 3 is supported.
 The GDAL shared object is not explicitly linked at build time to any of the CPython library.
 When GDAL will need to run Python code, it will first determine if the Python interpreter is loaded in the current process (which is the case if the program is a Python